zeronode-project/zeronode/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the COLX-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the zeronode-qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./colxd`, provided that you are still in the `src` directory.
+It's now available at `./zernoded`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./colxd` to get the filename where it should be put, or just try these
+Run `./zernoded` to get the filename where it should be put, or just try these
 commands:

     echo -e "rpcuser=colxrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/COLX/colx.conf"